kamalallouzi/discordRichGroove/README.md

 * Music must be in the "Music" folder of Windows, if not see below
 * If you want the music to be in a different folder then go into the code on line 19, change the "\Music" to "\YourFolder".
 The code will have to be recompiled with the command "pyinstaller .\discordRichGroove.py --onefile" after installing pyinstaller or you could just run the code natively and leave it running.
 # For GUI version:
-* Install python and run "pip install PyQt5 pypresence qdarkstyle audio_metadata"
+* Install python and run "pip install PyQt5 pypresence qdarkstyle audio_metadata" for the required libraries
 * Download the .pyw file and run it

 # Known bugs or future improvements: